 - Provide transportation for your child to and from 4-H events. - Attend 4-H club functions with your child whenever possible.
-Children who are Cloverbud age (under 4th grade) should always have a parent or guardian attend meetings with them. - Guide your child as they select a 4-H project to explore and help them develop goals that are challenging, but also realistic.
-Encourage their project work by making it a family learning experience. - For the most up to date information, go to the website, scroll down and click on 4-H then Events and select County or State Events. - Attend 4-H Leaders' Association meetings during the year to learn more about 4-H opportunities for your child and provide input on 4-H programs.
-These meetings are held the third Monday or Tuesday of each month at 7:00 pm at the Reagan Building in Lakeland, Blackwood. - The 4-H staff will provide countywide training on project records, presentations, and other core 4-H learning experiences.
+Children who are Cloverbud age (K-3rd grade) should always have a parent or guardian attend meetings with them. - Guide your child as they select a 4-H project to explore and help them develop goals that are challenging, but also realistic.
+Encourage their project work by making it a family learning experience. - For the most up to date information, go to the website, scroll down and click on 4-H then Events and select County or State Events.

+- Attend 4-H Leaders' Association meetings during the year to learn more about 4-H opportunities for your child and provide input on 4-H programs.
+Meeting dates and times will be communicated to families throughout the year. - The 4-H staff will provide county wide training on project records, presentations, and other core 4-H learning experiences.
 By understanding more about these 4-H programs, you can help your child excel and take advantage of all that 4-H has to offer. - Attend the end-of-year Achievement Program with your child, (the countywide awards program is held in December) as a family.
-Recognition always means more to children when their families are there to share it with them. - Update enrollment in 4-H Online each year.
+Recognition always means more to children when their families are there to share it with them. - Update enrollment in ZSuite each year https://4h.zsuite.org/